Table of Contents

 Adverse and side effects related to thiazolidinedione

 This class of drugs also have the disadvantage of causing weight gain as well as increasing the risk of causing heart failure (especially rosiglitazone).

 One of the meta-analyses showed that the odds ratio of myocardial infarction and death is greater with rosiglitazone as compared to that of the control.

 Though the drug is advocated for patients with obesity and increased resistance, its side effect causes an increase in the LDL cholesterol and triglycerides level and has been reported to be linked with the risk of causing bladder cancer.

 Classification and mechanism of action of alpha glucosidase inhibitor

-These drugs act by means of inhibiting the enzyme alpha glucosidase.
-The inhibition of the digestion of carbohydrates causes reduced absorption of glucose, which in turn results in the reduction and the blood glucose level.
+These drugs act by means of inhibiting the enzyme alpha-glucosidase, thus reducing the absorption of glucose, which in turn results in the reduction of the blood glucose level.

 Pros & cons and main indication of alpha glucosidase inhibitor